dssg/UPSG/doc/implementing_stage.rst

     from upsg.fetch.csv import CSVRead
     from upsg.export.csv import CSVWrite

+    # Initialize the outer pipeline
     p = Pipeline()

+    # Read our inputs from csv
     read_input0_from_csv = p.add(CSVRead('input0.csv'))
     read_input1_from_csv = p.add(CSVRead('input1.csv'))

+    # Initialize and add our SumAndMult Stage
     sum_and_mult = p.add(SumAndMult())

+    # Write our results to csvs
     write_sum_to_csv = p.add(CSVWrite('sum.csv'))
     write_prod_to_csv = p.add(CSVWrite('prod.csv'))

+    # Connect everything up.
+Notice that sum_and_mult looks like a
+    # single node, even though it is actually an entire Pipeline
     read_input0_from_csv > sum_and_mult['input0']
     read_input1_from_csv > sum_and_mult['input1']
     sum_and_mult['sum'] > write_sum_to_csv